Carli27/melissa-mvp/README.md

 ### Basic Requirments (to do everytime you open this project)

 - Run project directory from terminal input `cd client` then `npm run dev` to view the front end (local host browser view)
+- - Run `npm start` in project directory from terminal to start the Express server on port 4000

 ### 1. Dependencies